Coalfire-CF/terraform-aws-config/README.md

 }
 ```

 The following example demonstrates a main.tf configuration for clients using AWS Organizations.
-One of the key differences in this usage block relates to the Delegated Administrator and the aggregation type.
+One of the key differences in this usage block relates to the delegated administrator and the aggregation type.

-A delegated administrator in Config is an AWS account within your organization that is granted the authority to manage Configy on behalf of other accounts.
+A delegated administrator in Config is an AWS account within your organization that is granted the authority to manage Config on behalf of other accounts.
 This enables centralized management of Config configuration and monitoring.

 Use a delegated administrator when:
   - You manage multiple AWS accounts through AWS Organizations.